-13. Select the right set(s) of conditions A to obtain 2.
+13. Select the correct set(s) of conditions A to obtain 2.

-H 2 , Pd/C
+H_2 , Pd/C

 K 2 CO 3 , HF

 HCOOH, H 2 O

 $BF_3 \cdot OEt_2$

-14. If the bromine is not present in compound 1, in addition to 2, another stereoisomer would be obtained.
-Considering that the stereoselectivity of the reactions that take place in the synthesis remains unchanged and that the following steps involve the same number of equivalents as for 2, draw the 3D structure of this stereoisomer and give its relationship with 2.
+14. If the bromine is not present in compound 1, then another stereoisomer would be obtained in addition to 2.
+Given that the stereoselectivity of the reactions that take place in the synthesis remains unchanged, and that all the steps involve the same number of equivalents as for 2, draw the 3D structure of this stereoisomer and give its relationship with 2.

-enantiomers
+□ enantiomers

-epimers
+□ epimers

-diastereoisomers
+□ diastereoisomers

-atropoisomers